MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_Reporting.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Learn how about feed item reporting for Vertical ads.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Feed item reporting for Vertical ads

 Microsoft Advertising provides several types of reports to help you monitor, manage, and improve your campaign's performance.
 Reports present a deeper look into data such as visibility, click-through rate, and conversion rates.

-For Vertical ads, you can access standard reporting—for ads, ad groups, campaigns, and keywords—as well as feed item reports.
+For Vertical ads, you can access standard reportingâ€”for ads, ad groups, campaigns, and keywordsâ€”as well as feed item reports.
 Learn more about [standard reporting](hlp_BA_PROC_CreateReport.md).
 Feed item reports give you visibility into the performance of individual feed items for optimization purposes.

 ## Create a feed item report